-The function-on-function (FOF) linear regression model is a useful tool to study the association between functional variables.
+The function-on-function (FOF) linear regression model is a useful tool for studying the association between functional variables.
 The past two decades have witnessed the development of methods to fit the FOF model for relatively smooth functional data observed on a moderately sized grid.
-With the development of technology, densely observed curves have been collected in different areas, and they usually display complex local features.
-For example, the spectrum curves contain a number of narrow and high peaks, whereas the electroencephalography time series curves exhibit high local variations over the entire time interval.
-When we apply the FOF model to these spiky curves, assuming the coefficient functions to be smooth is inadequate to capture the association between the complex local features of these curves.
-In this paper, we allow the coefficient functions to be spiky with various local features.
-Let Y(t) denote the functional response and $X_j(s)$, $1 \le j \le p$, denote multiple functional predictors.
-The FOF linear regression model has the form where without loss of generality, we assume that the domains of $X_j(s)$ and Y(t) are all [0, 1], and the $X_j(s)$ have mean zero.
+With the development of technology, densely observed curves have been collected in different areas, and usually display complex local features.
+For example, spectrum curves contain a number of narrow and high peaks, whereas electroencephalography time series curves exhibit high local variations over the entire time interval.
+When applying the FOF model to these spiky curves, assuming the coefficient functions to be smooth is inadequate to capture the association between the complex local features of these curves.
+In this study, we allow the coefficient functions to be spiky, with various local features.
+Let Y(t) denote the functional response and $X_j(s)$ , for $1 \leq j \leq p$ , denote multiple functional predictors.
+The FOF linear regression model has the form where without loss of generality, we assume that the domains of $X_j(s)$ and Y(t) are all [0, 1] and $X_j(s)$ have mean zero.
 To illustrate our idea, we first focus on the model with a single functional predictor (p = 1),